johnmarcampbell/twircBot/README.md

 - Multiple ``value``'s are seperated with spaces: ``key: value1 value2``.
 This is only necessary when you wish to connect to multiple ``channels``.
 - If you want to specify a ``value`` that has a space, you can surround it with *single* quotes.
 Example: ``time_format: '[%Y-%m-%d %H:%M:%S]'``

-A sample user-specified configuration file is provided in ``config/sampleConfig.sample``.
+A sample user-specified configuration file is provided in ``sample.config``.
 TwircBot will automatically load the default configuration *first*, so you only need to specify the options you want to change.
 ####User options
 There are five options a user might want to configure:
-- **nick**: A user name to use to connect.
+- **nick**: A Twitch user name to use to connect.
+If you specify this you *must* also specify an **oauth** token or you will fail to connect.
 TwircBot will connect anonymously if this is not specified.
 - **oauth**: A 30-character alphanumeric token that is associated with your username.
 Generate one [here](http://twitchapps.com/tmi/).
 - **channels**: A list of channels to connect to.
 - **log**: The name of the log file you want TwircBot to write to.